turbot/steampipe-mod-aws-thrifty/controls/docs/ecs.md

 ## Thrifty ECS Benchmark

-Thrifty developers eliminate their under-utilized ECS clusters and ECS service without autoscaling policy.
-This benchmark focuses on finding clusters that have low utilization and ECS service without autoscaling policy.
+Thrifty developers eliminate their underutilized ECS clusters and ECS services without an autoscaling policy.
+This benchmark focuses on finding ECS clusters that have low utilization and an ECS service without an autoscaling policy.

 ### Default Thresholds